Shoshazan Engyo-ji Mount Shosha

 My tips for local activities

-Explore Himeji with a local guide.
+How about exploring Himeji with a local guide.
 This private tour will take 4 - 6 hours.
 It includes Himeji Castle, Mt.
 Shosha, Engyo-ji Temple and much more depending on your preferences.
-Check out this page > for more details.
+For more details check out this page >

 History